It’s all your fault Barnbougle Dunes!

 I had read that seventeen is a tough hole, but today it played more like a monster!

-The course was in pristine conditions.
+The course was in pristine condition.
 Characteristic of true links golf, the fescue fairways were firm and fast.
 They merged seamlessly into the large, undulated greens which were receptive, and offered multiple options to play shots.
 Due to the wind, we had to play many shots low to the ground.
 But that is what makes golf courses like Barnbougle exceptional.
 Just like the classic links courses in the UK, Barnbougle was built with ground shots in mind.
 Sure, there are a few bunkers short of the greens.
 But perhaps except for the seventh, every green is accessible from somewhere on the ground.

 We had much more wind than our day at Lost Farm.
 With the wind blowing off our hats every other hole, not to mention tipping over our trolleys, at times we found it difficult to concentrate.
 But the sun shined bright and kept us warm in our short sleeve shirts.